ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

     - _Vertical_: encodes age
     - _Colour (saturation)_: encodes severity Level (Low, Medium, High)
     - _Column_: facets by Level
-Justification: The area mark was chosen for its ability to show density smoothly, and it was preferred over a boxplot due to its ability to represent bimodal data and display trends more clearly [Source](https://clauswilke.com/dataviz/boxplots-violins.html).
+Justification: The area mark was chosen for its ability to show density smoothly, and it was preferred over a boxplot due to its ability to represent bimodal data and display trends more clearly [source](https://clauswilke.com/dataviz/boxplots-violins.html).
 Faceting by level allows for direct comparison of age distributions across severity categories without interference or crowding.
 Overlapping violins (one per level) would be visually messy and difficult to interpret.
-Colour saturation is used over hue to correctly encode the ordinal variable.
+Colour saturation is used instead hue to efectively encode the ordinal variable, and the hues choses and fully distinguishable.

 **Interactions and Interactivity**
 The visualization introduces a dropdown menu for the mental health condition (e.g., Anxiety, Depression, etc.).
 Upon selection: